rlk/Bloop2/README.md

 ![Offset](etc/scope/trace-offset.jpg)

-Smoothing shows this delay to be around 1 microsecond.
+Smoothing shows this delay to be at most 1 microsecond, far far below the audible band.

 ![Smoothed](etc/scope/trace-offset-average.jpg)